Introduction to Scripting¶

 cell also has at least one user-specified code.

-are measured in milliseconds from the
+onset and offset are measured in milliseconds from the

 beginning of the video, starting from 0.
 For

-time of 00:02:20 translates to 140000ms.
+instance, an onset time of 00:02:20 translates to 140000ms.

 Since user-specified codes are strings, you must convert any codes that you wish to perform calculations on to a numeric type.
 This is easily done with Ruby using the to_i method for integers, or the to_f method for floating point numbers.